Particular/docs.particular.net/nservicebus/dependency-injection/spring.md

 NServiceBus can be configured to use [Spring](http://www.springframework.net/) for dependency injection.

-### Default Usage
+### Default usage

 snippet: Spring

-### Existing Instance
+### Using an existing context

 snippet: Spring_Existing

 ### DependencyLifecycle Mapping

-The way that the NServiceBus.Spring adapter is implemented means that the [dependency lifecycle](/nservicebus/dependency-injection/#dependency-lifecycle)'s of NServiceBus do not map directly to Spring Object Scopes.
-Almost all of the lifecycles have been implemented using a custom type regsitrations on top of a [Generic Application Context](http://springframework.net/docs/1.1-RC1/sdk/1.1/html/Spring.Core~Spring.Context.Support.GenericApplicationContext.html).
+The [NServiceBus dependency lifecycle modes](/nservicebus/dependency-injection/#dependency-lifecycle) do not map directly to Spring object scopes.
+Almost all of the lifecycle modes have been implemented using custom type registrations using a Spring [`GenericApplicationContext`](http://springframework.net/docs/1.1-RC1/sdk/1.1/html/Spring.Core~Spring.Context.Support.GenericApplicationContext.html).